What to Consider When Buying a Baby Stroller: Expert Tips 2026

 Brakes And Locking Systems

 Brakes should be easy to use and reliable.
 Check if the stroller has a one-touch brake system.
 This ensures quick stops when needed.
-Locking systems keep the stroller stable.
-Especially on uneven surfaces.
+Locking systems keep the stroller stable, especially on uneven surfaces.
+Always apply brakes whenever you stop, and never park the stroller on a slope or incline.

 A five-point harness offers maximum safety.
 It secures your baby at the shoulders, waist, and between the legs.
 This prevents your baby from slipping or climbing out.
-Ensure the harness is easy to adjust.
-This is important for growing babies.
+Ensure the harness is easy to adjust as your baby grows.
+Look for padded straps that won’t dig into your baby’s sensitive skin, and a buckle that’s simple for adults to operate but difficult for curious little fingers to release.

 Stability And Weight Distribution

 Check the stroller’s weight distribution.
 A well-balanced stroller prevents tipping.
 Wide bases offer better stability.
 Make sure the stroller can handle your baby’s weight.
-This is crucial for safety.
+Never hang heavy bags or purses from the handlebars, as this can cause rapid shifts in balance and potentially tip the stroller over.
+Always store bags in the under-seat storage basket instead.

 Look for strollers with current U.S. safety verification and standards compliance.
-The Baby Safety Alliance Verification (formerly JPMA Certification) signals independent testing to ASTM standards and regulations.
-In the U.S., carriages and strollers must meet CPSC’s mandatory rule at 16 CFR Part 1227, which incorporates ASTM F833-21 (last federal update published 2021).
-These markers indicate the stroller has passed safety tests.
+The Baby Safety Alliance Verification Program (formerly JPMA Certification, rebranded in June 2025) signals independent testing to ASTM standards and federal regulations.
+In the U.S., carriages and strollers must meet CPSC’s mandatory rule at 16 CFR Part 1227, which incorporates ASTM F833-21.
+Products carrying the Baby Safety Alliance Verified Seal have been tested across safety criteria including stability, brake effectiveness, structural integrity, and harness security.
+When you see this seal, you can be confident the stroller meets or exceeds federal, state, and voluntary safety standards.

 Adjustable Seat And Reclining Options

 Adjustable seats offer comfort and safety.
-Reclining seats support your baby’s head and neck.
-Important for newborns who cannot sit upright.
-Ensure the seat adjusts smoothly.
-This prevents any sudden movements.
+Reclining seats support your baby’s head and neck, which is important for newborns who cannot sit upright.
+Ensure the seat adjusts smoothly to prevent any sudden movements.
+For newborns, a fully flat recline or bassinet attachment is ideal, as it promotes healthy spine development and allows your baby to lie in a safe sleeping position.

 Comfort And Convenience

-Comfort and Convenienceare key aspects to consider when buying a baby stroller.
+Comfort and convenience are key aspects to consider when buying a baby stroller.
 Parents want their little ones to enjoy a smooth and pleasant ride.
 Additionally, a stroller should be easy to use for caregivers.
-Choosing the right stroller means balancing these two factors.
-This ensures both the baby and parent have a great experience.
+Choosing the right stroller means balancing these two factors to ensure both the baby and parent have a great experience.

 Easy Maneuverability

 Wheel design affects how smoothly a stroller moves.
-Swivel wheels help navigate tight spaces.
-Larger wheels handle rough terrains better.
-Look for adjustable handles.
-They help different users push comfortably.
+Swivel wheels help navigate tight spaces, while larger wheels handle rough terrains better.
+Look for adjustable handles that accommodate different users’ heights.
 Lightweight frames make strollers easier to push and lift.
+Many 2026 models now feature all-wheel suspension systems that absorb bumps and provide a smoother ride even on uneven surfaces.

 Comfortable Seating

 Padding offers extra comfort for your baby.
-Check for breathable materials that keep your baby cool.
+Check for breathable materials that keep your baby cool during warm weather.
 Adjustable seat positions let your child sit or recline.
 A five-point harness keeps your baby safe and snug.
-Ensure the seat is easy to clean.
+Ensure the seat is easy to clean, as spills and messes are inevitable with little ones.

-Quick folding mechanisms save time and effort.
+One-hand fold mechanisms are now available in the majority of new stroller models, saving time and effort when you’re holding your baby.
 Storage compartments hold essentials like diapers and bottles.
 Cup holders are handy for drinks.
-Consider strollers with sun canopies.
-They protect babies from harsh sunlight.
-Look for models with footrests for extra comfort.
+Consider strollers with UPF 50+ sun canopies that protect babies from harmful UV rays.
+Look for models with peek-a-boo windows so you can check on your baby while walking, and footrests for extra comfort.

 Weight And Portability

-Lightweight strollers are easy to carry.
-They are ideal for travel.
-Compact designs fit easily in car trunks.
-Check if the stroller is easy to fold.
-This is useful for storage or transport.
-Portable strollers are perfect for active families.
+Lightweight strollers are easy to carry and ideal for travel.
+Some ultra-lightweight models now weigh under 14 lbs while still offering full features.
+Compact designs fit easily in car trunks and overhead airplane compartments.
+Check if the stroller has a freestanding fold, which is useful for storage.
+Portable strollers are perfect for active families who are always on the go.

 Budget Considerations